Iran and the IAEA

-> - The IAEA is empowered to monitor all sites where there is nuclear material.
-But it is clashing with Iran over access to sites where nuclear material has not yet been introduced, such as at a reactor being built in Arak that could eventually make plutonium.
+- The IAEA was empowered to monitor all sites where there was nuclear material.
+But it clashed with Iran over access to sites where nuclear material had not yet been introduced, such as at a reactor being built in Arak that could eventually make plutonium.

-> - The IAEA is particularly frustrated about Iran blocking access to key Iranian scientists, including Mohsen Fakhrizadeh, who has allegedly led Iran’s atomic weapons work.
+- The IAEA was particularly frustrated about Iran blocking access to key Iranian scientists, including Mohsen Fakhrizadeh, who has allegedly led Iran’s atomic weapons work.

-> - The IAEA monitors Tehran’s compliance with U.N.
+- The IAEA monitored Tehran’s compliance with U.N.
 Security Council resolutions.

-> - It is also overseeing attempts to supply fuel to a research reactor in Tehran.
+- It also oversaw attempts to supply fuel to a research reactor in Tehran.

-> - February 24, 2004: The IAEA reports that Iran is working to develop a more powerful centrifuge and on separating Polonium-210, which can be used in weapons.
+- February 24, 2004: The IAEA reports that Iran is working to develop a more powerful centrifuge and on separating Polonium-210, which can be used in weapons.

 - March 13, 2004: The IAEA board reprimands Iran for hiding possible weapons-related activities.